 Thinner cubes: cut medium size strips, 4-6 times

-For a DICED pepper: follow steps 1-2 and then for each section of bell pepper make parallel slits to your desired width but DON’T cut all the way through.
-Leave 1/4th of one end of the pepper intact.
+For a DICED pepper: follow steps 1-2 and then for each section of bell pepper make parallel cuts at your desired width but DON’T cut all the way through.
+Leave 1/4th of one end of the pepper section intact.
 Rotate the piece 90 degrees and then cut those strips into very small cubes. (leaving the end uncut makes cutting the other direction much easier as the strips stay in place)

 How to cut bell peppers into a ring:

 Complete step one.
 Run your knife around the inside of the flesh to cut away the core and seeds.
 Discard.
 Lay the bell pepper on its side and thinly slice it into rings.

 Cut (washed and dried) mini peppers in half lengthwise and remove the small core.
 Then prepare as necessary (strips, cubes, dice, etc.)

 Either snack on the peppers with a good veggie dip or use the seasoning mix on this roasted vegetables recipe to toss with peppers and roast as a delicious side dish.
 To incorporate your cut peppers into meals, check out some of the top recipes from my website that use bell peppers: